What is ehrlichiosis?

 Your healthcare provider will need results from certain tests to diagnose the condition.
 These may include blood tests to check:

 - Indirect immunofluorescent assay (IFA).
 This test will confirm the diagnosis.
 But it takes about 21 days.
 A blood sample is taken the first week of symptoms.
 Then a second sample may be taken 2 to 4 weeks later to confirm.

 - Your white blood cells under a microscope.
 The bacteria may be seen inside the white blood cell.

 - Polymerase chain reaction.
-This allows the healthcare provider to "multiply" parts of the bacteria, which can then be detected.
+This test allows the healthcare provider to "multiply" parts of the bacteria, which can then be detected.
 This test is most sensitive the first week of the illness.